RedBull4/cfg_manipulator/README.md

 # cfg_manipulator [![Build Status](https://travis-ci.com/RedBull4/cfg_manipulator.svg?branch=main)](https://travis-ci.com/RedBull4/cfg_manipulator)
 * Copy ```cfg_manipulator.cpp```, ```cfg_manipulator.hpp``` and ```cm_includes.hpp``` to your project folder.
 * GCC version: >= 6.
-* For windows you need to download sed by clicking [this](https://github.com/mbuilov/sed-windows/raw/master/sed-4.8-x64.exe) link and make it executable from the command line by reading [this](https://stackoverflow.com/questions/4822400/register-an-exe-so-you-can-run-it-from-any-command-line-in-windows) post.
 * Star this repo if you like it 😊.
 ## GIF
 <p align="center">